Monthly Report

 About the data

-• Ranking basis: like_count as of the snapshot date, descending
+• Ranking basis: like_count as of the compile date, descending

 • Inclusion criterion: VRCFinder's DB only collects items with 300+ likes.
-Items that hadn't crossed that threshold at snapshot time are not included in this aggregation
+Items that hadn't crossed that threshold at compile time are not included

 • Per-item specs, supported avatars, and pricing are taken from each Booth product page at the time of writing.
-Sales and updates may move things; please verify on the Booth product page before purchase
+Sales and updates may change; please verify on the Booth product page before purchase

 Back to blog